-This fabulous ring is a size 8 and was created by Navajo Artist Philip Sanchez.
+This fabulous ring is a size 8 and was created by San Felipe Artist Philip Sanchez.

 The Number 8 Mine turquoise stone is a powder blue with a dark gold spider webbed matrix.